SAP/fsm-shell/README.md

 ## Description

+  SAP FSM (Field Service Management) shell is an extendable Web-Application.
+FSM shell *host* is the extendable part of the Web-Application and a FSM shell *client* is the extension.
+For more information regarding SAP FSM, check out the [SAP Field Service Management Help Portal](https://docs.coresystems.net/).

   FSM-SHELL is a library which is designed to be used in FSM shell clients' applications to communicate with the shell host by using set of predefined events described below in [API Documentation](#API-Documentation).
-  For more information regarding FSM (Field Service Management), check out the [SAP Field Service Management Help Portal](https://docs.coresystems.net/).

 ## Requirements